PLATINUM2023

 Four powerful questions that require reflection about what really matters - results.

-United Way of Western CT has spent the last several years focusing on the sustainability of households living paycheck-to-paycheck that we call ALICE® (Asset Limited, Income Constrained, Employed).
+United Way of Coastal and Western CT has spent the last several years focusing on the sustainability of households living paycheck-to-paycheck that we call ALICE (Asset Limited, Income Constrained, Employed).
 Research conducted in partnership with Rutgers University indicates that more than one in three of our Connecticut neighbors live at or below a basic cost of living threshold or in poverty.
 These families and individuals deserve more.
 They work hard, contribute in meaningful ways to our communities, and raise their families in our neighborhoods.
 Without targeted, smart interventions, these households risk sliding into poverty.

 To achieve a stronger community, it is essential that together we create an environment where individuals and families are self-sufficient and can achieve financial independence.
 United Way is targeting funds with the focused purpose of helping these struggling households.
 We are finding innovative solutions that go beyond anything we have done in the past.